cevatbarisyilmaz/lolz/README.md

 # LOLZ
 LOLZ is an interpreted, esoteric programming language that only accepts letters 'l', 'o' and 'z'.
+See [wiki page](https://github.com/cevatbarisyilmaz/lolz/wiki) for detailed tutorial.
 ## A Quick Rundown What LOLZ Tries to Achieve
 ### Be Funny
 Well, at least pretending to be funny.
 That's still something.
 What other language lets you to build a software while writing "loolz" all the time?